arcane-finance-defi/miden-bridge-mono/README.md

 The client to interact with the bridge is [the modified Miden CLI tool](https://github.com/arcane-finance-defi/miden-bridge-cli) that supports crosschain interactions.
 You should install it with

-`cargo install --git https://github.com/arcane-finance-defi/miden-bridge-cli miden-cli` command
+`cargo install --git https://github.com/arcane-finance-defi/miden-bridge-cli miden-client-cli` command

 ## Prerequisites